 Journey Five - keep an eye on their “Deal of the Day” section

-Wren & Ivory - extra good for classy maternity clothes
+Wren & Ivory - extra great for classy maternity clothes and dresses for tall women

 Amazon has also surprised me… the quality may not be as good as some of the smaller boutiques, but if you’re trying to find something cute just for this shoot, it’s a great place to check!